ara-47/STSA/README.md

 ## Acknowledgments
  We would like to express our sincere gratitude to Dr. Anil Singh Parihar (Professor, Delhi Technological University, New Delhi, INDIA) for invaluable insights, suggestions and constructive feedback.
-Furthermore, we would like to thank Dr. Chun-Rong Huang (Associate Professor, Shanghai Jiao Tong University, Shanghai, China) for his support in providing the relevant files.
+Furthermore, we would like to thank Dr. Chun-Rong Huang (Professor, National Yang Ming Chiao Tung University,  Hsinchu, Taiwan) for his support in providing the relevant files.